 Work on each branch, spray until damp, sift the flocking powder while spraying, then spray to set it.
 Place less powder towards the trunk of the tree, but don’t skip it.
 Add more to the outside of each branch, and remember more flocking will fall as you do upper branches.
 I would put less flocking on the lower branches, and make it a bit heavier as you work your way up towards the top of the tree.

 Keep an eye out on how much flocking powder you have left.
 What a nightmare it would be to run out with the top third undone.

 The flocking powder goes on the tarp as you work, so for the bottom branches place some paper under the branch you working on to capture the dropped snow and reuse it.
 Keep an eye on how much of the powder you use.

 Once done, use the last 1/4 bag to fill in any uneven areas.
 I actually wore gloves and hand sprinkled little clumps of snow in specific areas.

 Let your tree dry overnight before removing the tarp.

 You can see that my tree is pretty heavily flocked.
 I would still like more, but you may actually want your tree with less flocking.
 I am very happy with the results, it’s better than I thought it would be.

 The Clean Up

 You’re going to have dust.
-If you live in a climate that still has you hanging outside its less messy to do it that way.
-I had to do our insides, and because the powder turns solid when sprayed with water, don’t use water.
-I swept first to get the bulk of it, vacuumed, and then dry dusted using a microfibre cloth.
+If you live in a climate that still has you outside its less messy to do it that way.
+I had to do flock our Christmas tree inside.
+Because the powder turns solid when sprayed with water, Don’s Use Water.
+Sweep the floor first to get the bulk of the powder, then vacuum and finally dry dust it with a microfibre cloth.
 Easy peasy.

 Once decorated I will update the post so you can see the final results.